Call for Submissions: Print Edition

 Writing that doesn’t know what shelf it belongs on (we love this):

 If you’re doing something odd, do it well.
-If you’re doing something well, consider making it odd.
+If you’re doing something well, don’t hesitate making it odd.

 A note on our editorial approach

-Instead, the identity of the issue will emerge from the submissions themselves.
-Think of it as a synaesthetic edit: you send the writing—we listen for what the issue wants to become.
-The work sets the weather.
+Our acceptance rate for fiction and poetry hovers around 5 percent.
+There’s no theme.
+The identity of the issue will emerge from the submissions themselves.
+Think of it as synaesthetic editing, where you send the writing, we listen for what the issue wants to become.
+The work sets the weather. 🌦️

 Practical details